guyinatuxedo/new_nightmare/modules/15-partial_overwrite/tuctf17_vulnchat2/readme.md

 When we run it:

 ```
-$    python exploit.py
+$   python3 exploit.py
 [!]
 Could not find executable 'vuln-chat2.0' in $PATH, using './vuln-chat2.0' instead
-[+] Starting local process './vuln-chat2.0': pid 10483
+[+] Starting local process './vuln-chat2.0': pid 5058
+exploit.py:9: BytesWarning: Text is not bytes; assuming ASCII, no guarantees.
+See https://docs.pwntools.com/#bytes
+  print(target.recvuntil('Enter your username: '))
------------ Welcome to vuln-chat2.0 -------------
+b'----------- Welcome to vuln-chat2.0 -------------\nEnter your username: '
-Enter your username:
-Welcome guyinatuxedo!
-Connecting to 'djinn'
---- 'djinn' has joined your chat ---
-djinn: You've proven yourself to me.
-What information do you need?
+b"Welcome guyinatuxedo!\nConnecting to 'djinn'\n--- 'djinn' has joined your chat ---\ndjinn: You've proven yourself to me.
+What information do you need?\nguyinatuxedo: "
-guyinatuxedo:
 [*] Switching to interactive mode
 djinn: Alright here's you flag:
 djinn: flag{1_l0v3_l337_73x7}